sharmavdeep/loopback-next/packages/typeorm/README.md

 # @loopback/typeorm

 This module enables TypeORM support in LoopBack.
+For pending features, refer to the "Pending" section.

 ## Overview